weeedy/bedrock_floor/README.md

 for vanilla, use "minecraft"
 for custom dimension, use "bedrock1"

-i dont know how to delete data and pack.mcmeta from test2 from this rep btw .. so pls ignore those files

 # how it is done
 you can also generate your own code, for different bedrock_floor layer height with help of https://misode.github.io/
 just add +64, +48, +23 or +16 to all Y-Values (bedrock_floor layer result: 0, -16, -32, -48)